xConde/CAT-PI/README.md

 ## Player Character Mechanics

-WASD for directional, SPACE for jumping, point & click for interactions with objects and NPCs.
+WASD for directional keys and point & click for interactions with objects and NPCs.